Samsung/ONE/docs/howto/how-to-build-runtime.md

 - MIN      :  183.895 ms
 - GEOMEAN  :  183.895 ms
 ===================================
-nnapi function 'ANeuralNetworksCompilation_free' is loaded from '/home/sjlee/star/one/Product/x86_64-linux.release/out/bin/../lib/libneuralnetworks.so' nnapi function 'ANeuralNetworksModel_free' is loaded from '/home/sjlee/star/one/Product/x86_64-linux.release/out/bin/../lib/libneuralnetworks.so'
 ```
-Here, `USE_NNAPI=1` means that **ONE** runtime is used for model inference.
-If omitted, the model will be executed using Tensorflow lite, the basic framework for verification.
-From the previous build result, you can see that it is the path to the directory where `libneuralnetworks.so` and `libonert_core.so` are located.
+If you use `tflite_run` instead of `onert_run`, the model will be executed using Tensorflow lite, the basic framework for verification.
+From the previous build result, you can see that it is the path to the directory where `tflite_run` and `onert_run` are located.

 If you come here without any problems, you have all of the basic environments for runtime development.